Gourock: Clan Darroch

 Clan Darroch's links with Gourock began in the later half of the 18th century with Duncan Darroch, 1st of Gourock, who had returned to Scotland after making a fortune in the West Indies.
 There is a story that as a lad, before leaving for Jamaica, he climbed into the garden of Gourock House to get apples from the orchard, and when chased out by the gardener said he would return to buy the estate with its orchard.
 He acquired the Barony of Gourock from the Stewarts of Castlemilk in 1784.
 He was also granted arms by the Court of the Lord Lyon and designated Chief of McIireich.

 The present head of the Scottish clan Darroch is titled Claire Darroch-Thompson, 8th of Gourock, Lady of the Barony of Gourock, following the death of her father, the late Duncan Darroch of Gourock on 1 February 2011.

 Industry

 Gourock's principal industry, apart from tourism and fishing, was small craft repair and chandlery.
 An eponymous ropework opened in the town but later moved to Port Glasgow.
-More recently Amazon.com opened a distribution centre at Faulds Park, an industrial estate to the south of the town.
-The Amazon building was originally occupied by Mimtec who manufactured PC products in high volumes for IBM.
-This centre will close in 2023.
+More recently Amazon opened a distribution centre at Faulds Park, an industrial estate to the south of the town.
+The Amazon building was originally occupied by Mimtec who manufactured PC products in high volumes for IBM which closed in 2023.